alikagupta/BSE_Portfolio_2025/index.md

 -->
 # How it works

-**Flex Sensor:**
+## Flex Sensor:
 ![diagram of how a flex sensor works](Flexsensor.png) A flex sensor is a variable resistor.
 When bent, the conductive particles spread apart, increasing the resistance as seen above.

-**Finding a resistor for the flex sensor:**
+## Finding a resistor for the flex sensor:

 While you can use a variety of resistors for a flex sensor, some will give you a better range than others.
-From Ohm's law, we know we can write Vin/Vout as R1/(R1+R2), and in this case, the flex sensor is R2.
+From Ohm's law, we know we can write Vin/Vout as $R1/(R1+R2)$, and in this case, the flex sensor is R2.
 I then measured the flex sensor's resistance with a multimeter when it was flat and bent to get its low and high resistances.
 I wanted to optimise for the largest range, so I wanted to have the highest difference between the ratios of Vin/Vout at the flex sensors' low and high resistance.
-This makes the equation x/(x+240)-x/(x+300) (graph is below).
-Taking the derivative of that, we can find a critical point that is a maximum at the square root of 240*300, which is about 268.32.
+This makes the equation $x/(x+240)-x/(x+300)$ (graph is below).
+Taking the derivative of that, we can find a critical point that is a maximum at $sqrt{240*300}$, which is about 268.32.
 All the measurements are in 1k ohms, so based on these calculations, I chose a 270k ohm resistor.
 ![graph of range in respect to resistor values](risitorGraph.png)

-**Regression:**
+## Regression:

 After trying many types of regression, I ultimately went with a linear regression, which was pretty accurate for when the knee was 0 to 180 degrees, with less accuracy as you approach the end of that range.
 Regression means turning a scatter plot into an equation by finding the line of best fit.
 I did this on Desmos, as it lets you easily toggle between different types of regression.
 I wanted an R-squared value over 0.95 (R-squared is a metric to see how well the line of best fit fits the points), and I was only able to get that with linear, quadratic, or quartic regression.
 Quartic wasn't very helpful since I have too few points, so while it was hitting every point, the graph was a bit wonky.
 Quadratic was the clear best, but because quadratic functions aren't one-to-one, it was creating some difficulties.
-Linear was both accurate and what the flex sensors regression is supposed to be, between 0 and 180 degrees, according to documentation, so thats what I ended up using.
+Linear was both accurate and what the flex sensors regression is supposed to be, between 0 and 180 degrees, according to documentation, so that's what I ended up using.
 ![Regression graph](LinearRegression.png)

+## Digital Biquad Filter:

+In an effort to make my flex sensor data more consistent, I explored ways to create a low-pass filter.
+The goal of this is to push frequencies past a certain threshold to zero.
+The first step was recording the raw, unaveraged data from the flex sensor.

+> [!NOTE]
+> I took all my data and did all my filtration after the linear regression, but since it is a linear regression you can do it either way

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kZ0Yr-viwl8?si=Qh_XLWgTdqZkQEg_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My second milestone consisted of attaching the device to a knee brace (in a temporary manner) and calibrating the threshold values for the sensors based on that.
 I also added averaging for the sensor data so it would be more consistent and precise.
 You can choose how many values to average in a moving average (right now it is set at 50).
-I was able to attach everything with rubber bands and took some time to find the best placement for the flex sensor, which I determined to be under the knee since it was the most accurate.
+I was able to attach everything with rubber bands and took some time to find the best placement for the flex sensor, which I determined to be under the knee, since it was the most accurate.
 There weren't too many technical changes from the first milestone.
 I also added a button to change the threshold of the flex sensor, a power button, and a potentiometer that changes the frequency of the beeps.

 I had a lot of trouble with the regression for converting the flex sensor's raw value to degrees.
 I tried linear, quadratic, exponential, and logarithmic regressions.
 In the end I decided that the regression wouldn't work because only the quadratic regression had a pretty high R squared value (it was ~0.99 compared to the ~0.89 of the rest) and since quadratic equations aren't one-to-one, solving for x in terms of y gave me two seperate equations, which I couldn't put together in a peacewise function without it failing the vertical line test.
 I also tried flipping the x and y values, but then none of the regressions were accurate.
 Ultimately, I shifted that to a system with 4 pre-set flex sensor threshold levels, where the user could choose between them with a button.